ProAi-0121/spoti-overlay/README.md

 python spoti.py
 ```

-A settings dialog appears first so you can choose the overlay position, colors, and opacity.
-Confirm it and the overlay appears.
-Authorize Spotify in the browser window that opens on first run.
+The settings window opens first so you can pick a position, colors, opacity, size, and hotkeys.
+Confirm it and the overlay appears — there is no login or OAuth step.

-The first time you authorize, Spotify saves a `.cache-{username}` file locally (this is your token — keep it private and do not commit it).

 ### Build a stand-alone Windows executable